vuongducphuong/documentation/content/applications/general/email_communication/faq.rst

      - `Outlook documentation
        <https://support.microsoft.com/en-us/office/view-internet-message-headers-in-outlook-cd039382-dc6e-4264-ac74-c048563d212c#tab=Web>`_

-- The exact flow you are following in order to normally receive those emails in Odoo.
+- The exact flow you are following in order to normally receive those emails in Leansoft.
 Here are examples of questions whose answers can be useful:

   - Is this simply a reply from an email going out from Leansoft ?